 Chapter 2 contains detailed instructions for installing the software on your PC and for connecting the Jackrabbit board to your PC in order to run sample programs.

 2.1 Software Installation

-You will need approximately 20 megabytes of free space on your hard disk to install and run Dynamic C. The software can be installed on your C drive or any other convenient drive.
+You will need approximately 10 megabytes of free space on your hard disk.
+The software can be installed on your C drive or any other convenient drive.

 2.2 Getting Hooked Up